 With the deepest harbor in the south Atlantic and a strategic East Coast location, Charleston has benefited from a significant military presence since its founding in 1670.
-The Charleston region is home to Joint Base Charleston, one of twelve joint facilities operated by the Department of Defense; the U.S. Space & Naval Warfare Systems Center Atlantic (SPAWAR), one of the Navy’s only two cyber mission engineering centers; and nearly all U.S. Dept. of Defense and Dept. of Homeland Security agencies.
+The Charleston region is home to Joint Base Charleston, one of twelve joint facilities operated by the Department of Defense; the Naval Information Warfare Center (NIWC), one of the Navy’s only two cyber mission engineering centers; and nearly all U.S. Dept. of Defense and Dept. of Homeland Security agencies.

 Air Base and Weapons Station is a logistics, transportation, training, and engineering hub comprised of 20,000 non-contiguous acres and 34 miles of active rail.
 As the largest C-17 air base on the East Coast, the base's 53+ tenants include U.S. Air Force, Navy, Army, Marine Corps, Coast Guard, Homeland Security, and other DoD missions - all working together.